Higher order Goh conditions for singular extremals of corank 1: Abstract

 \section{Abstract}

-We prove Goh conditions of order $n$ for strictly singular length minimizing curves of corank $1$, under the assumption that the lower order intrinsic differentials of the end-point map vanish.
-This result relies upon the proof of an open mapping theorem for maps with non-singular $n$th differential.
+We prove Goh conditions of order $n\geq 3$ for strictly singular length-minimizing curves of corank $1$, under the assumption that { the domain of the $n$th instrinsic differential is of finite codimension. }This result relies upon the proof of an open mapping theorem for maps with regular $n$th differential.